Curtis Fowlkes

-Curtis Fowlkes (born March 19, 1950) is an American jazz trombonist and singer.
-He is a founding member of The Jazz Passengers.
+Curtis Fowlkes (March 19, 1950 – August 31, 2023) was an American jazz trombonist and singer.
+He was a founding member of The Jazz Passengers.
+He had a twin brother James May Fowlkes and his parents were James Ray and Rosa May Fowlkes.

 Career

 In 1987, Fowlkes started The Jazz Passengers with saxophonist Roy Nathanson.
-He has also been a member of The Lounge Lizards, the Kansas City All-Stars, and a quartet led by jazz guitarist Bill Frisell.
-He has toured with Charlie Haden's Liberation Orchestra and the Duke Ellington Orchestra when it was led by drummer Louis Bellson.
+He was a member of The Lounge Lizards, the Kansas City All-Stars, and a quartet led by jazz guitarist Bill Frisell.
+He toured with Charlie Haden's Liberation Music Orchestra, as well as the Duke Ellington Orchestra when it was led by drummer Louis Bellson.
 He released his debut solo album in 1999.

+Death

+Curtis Fowlkes died from heart failure in Brooklyn, New York, on August 31, 2023, at the age of 73.